-In much of Michaux’s work, his attempt was to bring these movements to the surface via the gestural movements of the hand.
+In much of his work, Michaux attempted to bring these movements to the surface via the gestural movements of the hand.
 It is curious, then, to see results like Mouvements, with India-ink drawings which not only look like the brush strokes of Chinese calligraphic artists, but also like highly expressive, moving, and dancing human figures.
 In some figures, there is a sense of flailing, reaching, contracting, opening up.
 The Canadian choreographer Marie Chouinard translated Michaux’s figures into dance, bringing these gestures to life.

 Nevertheless, if the hand cannot move fast enough to capture thought, as Michaux concedes, then no form of writing or drawing can ever truly communicate thought.
 So what we see in Michaux’s work, therefore, is the attempt to closely represent thought.
 Even though Michaux regarded automatic writing as impossible, as not being able to translate the unconscious, he still practised some version of it.
 This seems to speak to the human predicament of existential isolation: wanting to truly communicate one’s inner world to another – so as to be heard, seen, and understood – and yet never being able to satisfy this wish.

 In a volume of poetry, prose, and art entitled Thousand Times Broken: Three Books, created during the artist’s multi-year experimentations with mescaline, “Michaux continues to explore his lifelong fascination and tormented investigation of whether the self can be accessed, whether words or drawings best capture meaning, and whether communication is possible at all,” writes Caite Dolan-Leach in a piece for Music & Literature.
 Michaux was trying to access his unconscious through his mescaline experiences and to “illustrate it in as unfettered a way as possible,” Dolan-Leach adds.
 But even if his mescaline-influenced drawings are the apotheosis of Michaux’s translation of his unconscious mind, Dolan-Leach stresses that:

 Michaux seems to be devoted to something for which failure is inevitable: translating the within of the inner self to the without of a medium, be it language or drawing.
 And ineluctably feeling frustration and discontent with the results.
 All three texts in this volume return to Michaux’s sense of inadequacy, of falling short.